Big Welcome 2025 – Join our interest list

 Here's a list of our societies, this page updates throughout the academic year.
 If you're struggling for ideas, we've got some previously popular societies available for a new committee to adopt.
 You can find a list of them here.

-Don't stress.
-Whilst you'll need 10 interested current students to start a society, it’s not an impossible to achieve – and we don't want to see a great society idea fall at the first hurdle!
+You'll need four committee members and a total of ten interested, current students to start a society to show there's interest from the student body.
+However, it’s not an impossible to achieve – and we don't want to see a great society idea fall at the first hurdle!

 It's a good idea to post on social media to see if people like your idea and you can try speaking to people on your course or seeing if lecturers can spread the word.